25 Jan 5 Design Tricks for Planning a Full Bathroom Remodel: Part 1

 Are you asking yourself the important questions about your planned or upcoming bathroom remodel?
 Many homeowners who approach a bathroom project without fully understanding the scope of the undertaking can wind up swamped in unforeseen budget issues or other problems once the work is underway.
 What may seem like a simple enough remodel could land you in leaky waters!

 Some questions you should be asking yourself first include:

-- How much clearance should a toilet have from adjoining walls, cabinets, or sink?
+- How much clearance should a toilet installation have from adjoining walls, cabinets, or sink?

 - What storage space should I be concerned with in this bathroom?

 - How much does the average bathroom remodel cost?